Frequently Asked Questions

 Mount Gay, West Virginia 25637

-To establish a new scholarship, please contact the Vice President for Development, Ronald Lemon, at 304-896-7425.
+To establish a new scholarship, please contact Rita Roberson, Executive Director for Institutional Advancement and Marketing, at 304-896-7425.
 A named scholarship may be established with a gift of $50,000.
 An endowed scholarship can be established with a gift of $100,000 that may be made over a period of up to five years.
 The Vision 2020 Major Gifts Campaign Student Financial Assistance Fund receives gifts of any amount.

 What is an endowment?